dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 isolated cache.
-For bundled offline/private wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the runtime without `--executable`, and run `--hermetic-sidecar-smoke` plus `--default-routing-sidecar-smoke`.
-Use `--live-sidecar-smoke` separately when the operator intentionally wants to include external HistData.com availability and URL-validation coverage.
+For bundled offline/private wheels, release smoke should also require `doctor.platform.executable_bundled == true`, run the packaged executable version probe, start the runtime without `--executable`, and run `--hermetic-runtime-smoke` plus `--default-routing-runtime-smoke`.
+Use `--live-runtime-smoke` separately when the operator intentionally wants to include external HistData.com availability and URL-validation coverage.

 ## GUI Integration Notes

-The future GUI should treat the sidecar as a local workspace service:
+The future GUI should treat the orchestration runtime as a local workspace service:

-- choose and persist a workspace path before starting the sidecar
+- choose and persist a workspace path before starting the runtime
 - use JSON lifecycle commands for status and diagnostics
 - submit requests through the same `RunRequest` contract as the CLI/API
 - poll `jobs progress`, `jobs logs`, and `jobs artifacts`